ibcaos/ibcaos/README.md

 Hi 👋 My name is Ibai
 =====================

-Blockchain developer
 --------------------

 Passionate about blockchain technology and cybersecurity , every day trying to learn something new

-*   🌍  I'm based in Pamplona Spain
+*   🌍  I'm located in Pamplona, Spain
-*   🖥️  See my portfolio at [ibcaos](http://https://github.com/ibcaos)
 *   🧠  I'm learning about EVM (Ethereum Virtual Machine) and gas optimization techniques with Solidity.
 *   ⚡  I hate newline opening curly braces🤷